ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 \subsection{Summary and Discussion}

 The overall algorithm of ReGA can be summarized in Algorithm~\ref{alg}.
 We also highlight the key features of ReGA as a new safeguard paradigm in the following: \begin{itemize} \item \textbf{Scalability}.
-Since ReGA only models safety concepts through representations, it only requires a few states (8-64 in our implementation), significantly fewer than universal abstraction models for LLMs~\cite{song2024luna}, which typically require thousands of states. \item \textbf{Efficiency}.
+Since ReGA only models safety concepts through representations, it only requires a few states (8-64 in our implementation), significantly fewer than universal abstraction models for LLMs~\cite{song2024luna} which typically require thousands of states, \rv{making it scalable to larger models}. \item \textbf{Efficiency}.
 ReGA can be easily incorporated into LLM inference with negligible computational costs, making it more efficient than evaluating the safety of prompts or outputs with large models~\cite{phute2023llm,wang2024theoretical}. \item \textbf{Interpretability}.
-Similar to other model-based analysis techniques, ReGA enjoys the interpretability privilege since the safety score can be interpreted through abstract states and transitions, where each abstract state corresponds to a specific cluster in the safety representation space. \end{itemize}
+Similar to other model-based analysis techniques~\cite{du2019deepstellar,xie2021rnnrepair,du2020marble,ren2023deeparc,xie2023mosaic,qi2023archrepair,wei2024weighted}, \rv{ReGA benefits from the interpretability of the abstract model, where each abstract state corresponds to a cluster of safety-critical representations.
+Though the clusters' semantics may not be directly human-readable, they provide deeper insights into how the model assigns scores compared to black-box classification methods.
+Furthermore, transition scores indicate whether the input's structure deviates from safe trajectories, as demonstrated in the case studies presented in our evaluation.} \end{itemize}